terratrax/k8s-bootcamp/README.md

 ### Prerequisites

 1. At least one kubernetes node running Ubuntu 20.04 LTS, updated fully (sudo apt update && sudo apt upgrade)
-2. An NFS server and export configured to use as storage for your Kubernetes podes
+2. An NFS server and export configured to use as storage for your Kubernetes podes, preferably on a seperate machine.
+There are many guides on the internet for this, including this one: https://www.digitalocean.com/community/tutorials/how-to-set-up-an-nfs-mount-on-ubuntu-20-04

 ### Basic cluster setup

+***On ONE of your cluster members, perform the following:***

 1. Configure name resolution for so each cluster member can reach the others by edit hosts file to include name and IP of each cluster member

     ```nano /etc/hosts```

-2. Install microk8s on first cluster member (see https://microk8s.io/docs/getting-started):
+2. Install microk8s on first cluster member (see ):

     ```sudo snap install microk8s --classic```

-3) Install microk8s on first cluster member (see https://microk8s.io/docs/getting-started):

-   sudo snap install microk8s --classic

-4) Add your user to the microk8s group so you dont have to sudo for everything: sudo usemod -a -G microk8s <YOUR USER NAME>
+3. Add your user to the microk8s group so you dont have to sudo for everything and take ownership of the kubectl configuration file:

+    ```sudo usermod -a -G microk8s <YOUR USER NAME>```
-   sudo chown -f -R <YOUR USER NAME> ~/.kube
+    ```sudo chown -f -R <YOUR USER NAME> ~/.kube```

+4. Make your life easier by aliasing the "microk8s kubectl" and "microk8s helm3" commands to the more standard "kubectl" and "helm":

+    ```nano .bashrc```

-4) Add your user to the microk8s group
+    Add ```kubectl='microk8s kubectl'``` and ```helm='microk8s helm3'``` to the bottom of the file

+5. Logout or disconnect your SSH session and log back in to load the aliases and group membership you just configured.

+6. Enable helm (meta-package manager for Kubernetes).
+Helm is like apt or yum, but for Kubernetes - it makes your life easier but its good to understand what is happening under the covers as well.

+    ```microk8s enable helm3```

+ ***See https://microk8s.io/docs/getting-started for more information***

+ ### Add additional cluster members (optional)

+ ###

 4) Enable helm (meta-package manager for Kubernetes).
 Helm is like apt or yum, but for Kubernetes - it makes your life easier but its good to understand what is happening under the covers as well. microk8s enable helm